itsHampus/TuneLink_08/README.md

 ## Getting Started

 ### Prerequisites
-1. **Python Version:** Ensure you have Python 3.10 or higher installed.
-Check version by running:
+1. **Python Version**: Ensure you have Python 3.10 or higher installed.
+Check your version by running:
     ```bash
     python3 --version
-or
-    ```bash
-    python --version
 2. **PostgreSQL:** Install PostgreSQL for database management.
 Ensure it is running and accessible.
 3. **Spotify Developer Account:** You need access to Spotify Developer credentials (client ID and client secret).
 Contact `nutvendor` on Discord to be added as a user.
 ---